 - Having a disability does not automatically disqualify anyone from adopting a child; rather, agencies want to ensure that a prospective adoptive parent can care for a child and meet the child's needs throughout childhood.

 - Divorce or a history of marital or personal counseling does not automatically eliminate individuals as candidates.

 - People are not required to own their own homes or to have high incomes in order to give children what they need—permanence, stability, a lifetime commitment, and a chance to be part of a family.

 - Children do not need "perfect" parents.
 They need one or more caring and committed individuals who are willing to meet their needs and to incorporate them into a nurturing family environment.

 Agencies placing children for adoption will discuss their specific eligibility regulations and placement options with prospective parents.

-Please visit the North Dakota Department of Human Services adoption website for more information on adoption.
+Please visit the North Dakota Health and Human Services adoption website for more information on adoption.

 In North Dakota, private agencies facilitate "public agency adoptions" (i.e., the adoption of children from the foster care system).
 North Dakota contracts with private agencies to provide adoption services for children being adopted from the foster care system and the families that adopt them.
 This unique collaborative is called the Adults Adopting Special Kids (AASK) Program.